jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 a collection method for data breaches beyond a sample of convenience this is probably the best that can be done.

 As stated above, we attempt to mitigate these biases by collecting data from diverse contributors.
-We follow a consistent multiple\-review process and when we hear hooves, we think horse, not zebra.34We also try to review findings with subject matter experts in the specific areas ahead of release.
+We follow a consistent multiple\-review process and when we hear hooves, we think horse, not zebra.34 We also try to review findings with subject matter experts in the specific areas ahead of release.

 Data subsets

 We already mentioned the subset of incidents that passed our quality requirements, but as part of our